jbakse/Systems_Lab/content/lesson_plans/oct_16.md

 *groups, 15 minutes*

-Using copy and paste, collage together your individual writing to create a 8 to 10 sentence description of your intervention.
+Using copy and paste only, collage together your individual writing to create a 8 to 10 sentence description of your intervention.
 - **DO NOT ADD TO, DELETE FROM, OR EDIT THE WRITING**
 - **You must use at least 2 sentences from each group member.**

 *groups, 5 minutes*

 Create an edited, 5-sentence version of the description.

 *groups, 5 minutes*

 Create an edited, 1-sentence version of the description.